ganeti/ganeti/man/gnt-cluster.rst

 disk templates in the ipolicy, this list is a hard restriction.
 It is not possible to create instances with disk templates that are not enabled in the cluster.
 It is also not possible to disable a disk template when there are still instances using it.
+The first disk template in the list of enabled disk template is the default disk template.
+It will be used for instance creation, if no disk template is requested explicitely.

 MASTER-FAILOVER
 ~~~~~~~~~~~~~~~